Modeling Task Effects in Human Reading with Neural Network-based Attention: General Discussion

 Taken together, our modeling studies showed that NEAT successfully captures human skipping behavior during the reading of text.
 In particular, the model is able to change its reading strategy to accomplish a particular task, in line with what humans do in task-based reading.
-Crucially, the behavior of our model emerged when we combined a neural network architecture that is designed to accomplish key language processing tasks, such as predicting the next word and deciding whether a word should be fixated or not, with a task-based objective, such as memorizing the content of a text, or answering a question about the text.
-There was no need to explicitly engineer task-relevant features (such as word frequency or named entity status).
-Our model learns to pay attention to such features when trained on a large collection of texts (and questions answer pairs in Modeling Study~2), using only general optimization strategies such as reinforcement learning and backpropagation of errors.
+Crucially, the behavior of our model emerged when we combined a neural network architecture that is designed to accomplish a key aspect of reading behavior, viz., deciding whether a word should be fixated or not, with a task-based objective, such as reconstructing the content of a text, or answering a question about the text.
+There was no need to explicitly include task-relevant features (such as word frequency or named entity status) into the model.
+Our model learns to pay attention to such features when trained on a large collection of texts (and question-answer pairs in Modeling Study~2), using only general optimization strategies such as reinforcement learning and backpropagation of errors.

-In future work, we aim to address some key limitations of our model.
-This includes the fact that all it can do is skip words (and compute skipping-based surprisal).
-Real eye-movements during reading are substantially more complex: a word can be fixated more than once in first-pass reading, or the word can be refixated once it has been left, either in a forward saccade or in a regression.
-Punctuation marks, phrase and sentence boundaries influence eye-movements, and so do end of lines, which necessitate specific return sweeps.
-Sometimes reading difficulty spills over to the next word, and causes increased reading time there.
-All of these phenomena should be captured by a comprehensive model of human reading.